 Psychotherapy is not a quick fix, nor is it suited to everyone.
 To get the best out of therapy it's important to be able to reflect on how your past has shaped the person you are today, and to recognise some of the helpful patterns that have got you through life, as well as the unhelpful ones that hold you back and stop you achieving your potential.
 Though I can spot themes and patterns, so much of the 'work' is down to you, what you bring, (dreams, thoughts, images, sensations and feelings) and the links you make between them.

 Working long-term (months/years) rather than short term, allows me time to really get to know the way you approach things, your history, the characters in your life and what they mean to you.
 Therapy works best on a regular, weekly basis.
 This creates continuity.
 Many people come to therapy having experienced broken or inconsistent relationships, and the regularity of weekly therapy can be an introduction to a more consistent way of relating, enabling a mutual trust to develop between us, and ultimately between you and other people in your life.

 I am especially interested in different ways of coping with loss, in particular death, bereavement and the climate crisis.
-I am a member of the Climate Psychology Alliance.

 My research area has been the relationship between the gut and the psyche: how inexpressible or unacceptable thoughts, feelings and experiences are sometimes located in, and expressed by our bodies.
 Bringing these feelings to consciousness and articulating them can help to alleviate painful or embarrassing gastric symptoms.